-If you've received a tax refund (rebate) because you:
+If you've received a tax refund (rebate) because vou:

-- stopped working and made an in-year repayment claim from tax paid on your - employment - self-employment in the construction industry scheme (CIS) - claimed the tax you paid on trivial pension income - sent an in-year tax return to claim a refund on tax paid - received a repayment from the job centre after 6 April put the amount refunded in the box.
+- stopped working and made an in-year repayment claim from tax paid on your - employment - self-employment in the construction industry scheme (CIS)

+- claimed the tax you paid on trivial pension income - sent an in-year tax return to claim a refund on tax paid - received a repayment from the job centre after 6 April put the amount refunded in the box.

-If you're amending your tax return, don't include any repayment you received from us after you filed your original return.
+If you're amending your tax return, do not include any repayment you received from us after you filed your original return.

-If you haven't paid enough tax
+If you have not paid enough tax

-If you owe less than $\pounds 3,000$ tax for the 2017 to 2018 tax year, we'll try to collect it through your wages or pension from 6 April 2019.
-But, we can only do this if you send us your paper tax return by 31 October 2018 or file online by
+If you owe less than £3,000 tax for the 2022 to 2023 tax year, we'll try to collect it through your wages or pension from 6 April 2024.
+But, we can only do this if we receive your paper tax return by 31 October 2023 or file online by 30 December 2023, and:

-- 30 December 2018, and: - you have enough wages or pension to collect the tax you owe - it doesn't double the amount of tax you pay on this income - it doesn't cause you to pay more than half of this income in tax
+- you have enough wages or pension to collect the tax you owe - it does not double the amount of tax you pay on this income - it does not cause you to pay more than half of this income in tax

-We can't collect any Class 2 NICs this way as it may affect your claim to certain benefits.
+We cannot collect any Class 2 National Insurance Contributions (NICs) this way as it may affect your claim to certain benefits.

-The deadline for paying Class 2 National Insurance is 31 January 2019.
+The deadline for paying Class 2 NICs is 31 January 2024.

-() For more, go to www.gov.uk/national-insurance
+For more, go to www.gov.uk/national-insurance

-Only put 'X' in box 2 if you don't want us to do this and would prefer to pay any tax through your Self Assessment by 31 January 2019.
+Only put 'X' in box 2 if you do not want us to do this and would prefer to pay any tax through your Self Assessment by 31 January 2024.